 What if I also sat the LAT 2018 and got a higher score?

 LAT scores are valid for two years.
-If you sat the LAT in 2017, and sit again in 2018, UNSW Law will use your higher LAT score for selection purposes.
+If you sat the LAT in 2018, and sit again in 2019, UNSW Law will use your higher LAT score in the selection process.